 - A. Lighthouse does not solicit fees of more than \$1,200, per client, six months or more in advance. - B. Lighthouse is unaware of any financial condition that is reasonably likely to impair its ability to meet its contractual commitments relating to its discretionary authority over certain client accounts. - C. Lighthouse has not been the subject of a bankruptcy petition.

-Lighthouse's Chief Compliance Officer, Brennan Guli, remains available to address any questions that a client or prospective client may have about this ADV Part 2A Brochure, including any conflicts of interest presented.
+Lighthouse's Chief Compliance Officer, Brennan Guli, is available to address any questions about this ADV Part 2A Brochure, including any conflicts of interest presented.